 Finding a cheap house can be a challenge.
 However, the good news is that there are more resources available now than ever before.
-In this guide, we present some of the best online and offline options for finding a suitable property.
+In this guide, we explain how to find houses to flip, using some of the best online and offline options for finding a suitable investment property.

 Table of Contents

 To find a cheap house to flip, you have to choose the right location.

 For instance, Hawaii and California are well known for being extremely expensive states for purchasing and flipping houses.
 By the same token, cities like Manhattan, Seattle and Boston are also known for boasting some of the most expensive real estate in America.

 This is important, because if your goal is to find affordable houses to flip, there are a number of states and cities that you can pretty much eliminate from your wish list.

 To help narrow down your search, it’s worth keeping in mind that house flipping activity is prolific in the following states:

 All of the states listed above are brimming with opportunities for a house flipping business.
 Furthermore, we also have a state-by-state guide to flipping houses, which may help you decide on the right area to focus on.

 The last point on location is that an intimate knowledge of the area is irreplaceable, and this is why so many property investors choose areas that they know well.
 So, if your current city or state is relatively affordable, this is often the most useful place to start your search.
 However, if you live an expensive area, you might be forced to flip houses out of state.